List of Merlin characters: Morgana PendragonMorgana Pendragon (portrayed by Katie McGrath) is the heretofore unknown daughter of Uther Pendragon and Vivianne, the wife of his close friend and leading military commander, Gorlois; she is the half-sister of Arthur Pendragon and Morgause.

 Morgana's fear of Emrys grows.
 Agravaine tells Morgana that Gaius knows who Emrys is.
 She hires Alator of the Catha and orders him to kidnap Gaius who is forced to tell Alator that Merlin is Emrys.
-Alator realises from Gaius' words that Merlin is destined to unite the lands of Albion and bring peace to all those with magic and that Morgana is only destined to bring about darkness and tyranny to the land.
+Alator realizes from Gaius' words that Merlin is destined to unite the lands of Albion and bring peace to all those with magic and that Morgana is only destined to bring about darkness and tyranny to the land.
 It is Alator's hope for a better future that leads to him not telling Morgana of Emrys' identity.
 Alator uses his magic to attack Morgana when she questions Alator on who Emrys is.
-When she wakes she finds he has returned the valuable payment she gave him – the bracelet from her sister.
+When she wakes she finds he has returned the valuable payment she gave him, the bracelet from her sister.

 When Arthur proposes to Gwen, Morgana destroys their relationship by using Lancelot's shade and Gwen is banished.